 2. State statutes are consistent with Federal statutes, as appropriate.

-3. The State has adopted legally binding requirements, regulations, and other program elements in accordance with MD 5.9, Adequacy and Compatibility of Agreement State Programs, and the current revisions of FSME Procedures SA-200, Compatibility Categories and Health & Safety Identification for NRC Regulations and Other Program Elements, and SA-201, Review of State Regulatory Requirements.
+3. The State has adopted legally binding requirements, regulations, and other program elements in accordance with MD 5.9, Adequacy and Compatibility of Agreement State Programs, and the current revisions of NMSS Procedures SA-200, Compatibility Categories and Health & Safety Identification for NRC Regulations and Other Program Elements, and SA-201, Review of State Regulatory Requirements.

 4. The State has existing legally enforceable measures in place such as generally applicable rules, license provisions, or other appropriate measures, necessary to allow the State to ensure adequate protection of public health and safety in the regulation of agreement material.